 ⚠ WARNING: Switch off all electrical and gas appliances and lamps before connecting or disconnecting the battery.
-Smoking is prohibited around the battery compartment.
+Open flames and Smoking are prohibited around the battery compartment.

 To preserve the life of your leisure battery and charger please observe the following: